 Over the years from graduate research to postdoctoral research, Dr. Zhang has been working on the molecular mechanisms of human diseases with different model organisms.
 His graduate work focused on the study of the Hedgehog (Hh) signaling pathway in zebrafish and Drosophila.
 He identified several new regulators of the Hh signaling pathway and a new role for Hh signaling in the Drosophila testis stem cell niche.
 His postdoctoral work focused on the mouse forward genetics screens to identify new regulators of Toll-like receptor (TLR) signaling pathways, tumor metastasis, obesity, diabetes, and nonalcoholic fatty liver disease (NAFLD).
 Among all of these different screens, his most significant scientific contribution is the identification of a new metabolic syndrome termed teeny in mice with a mutation in a new gene Kbtbd2.
 His work revealed the critical role of KBTBD2 as an E3 ubiquitin ligase to precisely control the abundance of the regulatory subunit of the PI3K pathway, p85α.
 Based on this work, he secured an NIH Pathway to Independence Award (K99/R00) in 2017 to further explore the role of KBTBD2 in lipodystrophy, insulin resistance, and diabetes.

 In 2020, Dr. Zhang began his independent research career as an Assistant Professor in the Center for the Genetics of Host Defense at UT Southwestern Medical Center.
 The long-term goal of the Zhang lab is to understand the key molecular mechanism to maintain the energy balance in our body, with the underlying aim of translating this knowledge into novel therapeutic strategies.
 The following specific directions are currently explored in the Zhang lab, including: 1) The dynamic regulation of KBTBD2 by post-translational modifications.
 2) Novel BTB domain proteins in the regulation of obesity and diabetes.
 3) The role of a new allele in thermogenesis and energy balance.
-4) The mechanism of an unnamed gene in the pathogenesis of NAFLD.
+4) The mechanism of a new gene in the pathogenesis of NAFLD.

 - Nonalcoholic fatty liver disease (NAFLD)